Adetokunbo Lucas: Early life and education

 Lucas was born and raised in Lagos Island.
 His father was the Nigerian educator, Olumide Lucas.
 He attended St. Paul School and King's College Lagos for his primary and secondary education.
-He studied medicine at Durham University, England, graduating with honours in 1956, followed by postgraduate training in internal medicine and public health.
+He studied medicine at Durham University, graduating with honours in 1956, followed by postgraduate training in internal medicine and public health.

 He was a Professor of internal medicine and public health in University of Ibadan, Nigeria, from 1960 to 1976, and external examiner at the Department of Preventive Medicine, Makerere Medical School, Kampala, Uganda, after which he directed the Tropical Diseases Research Program of the World Health Organization for ten years, from 1976 to 1986.
 He later became involved in maternal and child health programs and worked to prevent maternal morbidity and mortality.
 He was named Professor of International Health at Harvard University in 1990, which position is held in the Harvard T.H.
 Chan School of Public Health, where he remained an adjunct professor in population health in the Department of Global Health and Population.
 He continued to serve on numerous expert and advisory committees for national and international organisations involved to international health issues.
 Such institutions include the Rockefeller Foundation, the Edna McConnell Clark Foundation, the Carter Center, and the Wellcome Trust Scientific Group on Tropical Medicine.
 He also chaired the Global Forum for Health Research.